apostrophecms-legacy/apostrophe-salesforce-experience/README.md

 - `soql`: The general query to capture names and unique IDs for "experiences."
 - `labelField`: The field in the `soql` query that returns a human-readable label for the experience.
 - `idField`: The field in the `soql` query that returns a unique ID value for the experience.
-- `userSoql`: An SOQL query that requests information about a specific user, by their account ID, with returned values that match the `labelField` and `idField` values.
+- `userSoql`: An SOQL query that requests information about a single user, by their account ID, with returned values that match the `labelField` and `idField` values.
 This should include the string `:AccountId`, which will be replaced with the actual user's account ID.
+The query should be similar to `soql`, except that it must return only the labels and unique values for those experiences that apply to that specified user.
 - `userLabelField`: The field in the `userSoql` query that returns a value to be used as a label for the user's experience.
 The resulting value would likely match that from `labelField`.
 - `userIdField`: The field in the `userSoql` query that returns an ID that matches one from the general query's `idField`.
 This is used to match the individual account with one of the available "experiences."